nateadrian5/nateadrian5.github.io/index.md

 The code review was completed and can be seen in the following video: [link](https://drive.google.com/file/d/1B-wucU2X-tE4GrbXRjbZBfcfN7-erDXr/view?usp=sharing)

 ## Project Details
-The solitaire game introduced above and shown in the code review video will be enahanced and adjusted while focusing on three areas:#Software Design and Engineering#, #Algorithms and Data Structure#, and #Databases#.
+The solitaire game introduced above and shown in the code review video will be enahanced and adjusted while focusing on three areas:*Software Design and Engineering*, *Algorithms and Data Structure*, and *Databases*.

 ### Software Design and Engineering
 The original design will be utilized, however, it was re-engineered by translated to Java instead of Ruby.

 Both languages support *Object Orientated Design*.
 The original code was created via objects, and this will continue in the Java Version as well to keep it modular and flexible.
 Extending this to provide a GUI, is feasible as well by keeping the Object Orientated Design.

-Further enhancements have been achieved by building in test cases based on what was learned in CS 320, with #Software Testing, Automation, and Quality Assurance.
-Unit testing# has been added and used to ensure better coding.
+Further enhancements have been achieved by building in test cases based on what was learned in CS 320, with *Software Testing, Automation, and Quality Assurance.
+Unit testing* has been added and used to ensure better coding.
 Unit testing has been included to verify the functionality of the various classes and methods.
 Tests have been written and verified for the methods in the Card, Hand, Deck, and LeaderBoard classes.
 A test suite has been created to run all the tests.
 Currently the tests cover 73% of the code.

-*Advanced Programming Concepts*, _CS 340_, was leveraged to assist in the transition of moving to a different programming language.
+*Advanced Programming Concepts, _CS 340_*, was leveraged to assist in the transition of moving to a different programming language.
 The lessons learned in learning how to research and comprehend the scope and nuance’s in varying languages have been applied to help with the transition.
 For instance, in moving from an array to a linked list, the details of how Java handles those needs to be understood fully.

 This can be seen in the topCards method of the Hand class.
 Ensuring that the top 4 cards are returned requires the knowledge that the subList method in Java for Lists is inclusive for the start index, but exclusive for the end index.